DennisWainaina/Exploratory-data-analysis/README.md

 This is a simple Python script that analyzes the Titanic dataset to gain insights into the survival of passengers in the accident.
 The script uses Pandas and Numpy to explore the data and generate statistics, and outputs the results to the console.

 # Skills Demonstrated
-Data Analysis with Pandas and Numpy
+1.Data Analysis with Pandas and Numpy

-Missing Value Imputation
+2.Missing Value Imputation

-Exploratory Data Analysis (EDA)
+3.Exploratory Data Analysis (EDA)

-Data Visualization
+4.Data Visualization

-Dataset
+# Dataset
 The Titanic dataset is a well-known dataset that contains information on the passengers who were aboard the ill-fated ship.
 The dataset contains various features, such as the passenger's age, sex, fare paid, class, and more.

 # Results